MFilippi01/MFilippi01.github.io/_projects/bayes-opt-pid-tuning.md

 <p align="center">
 <img src="/images/one_shot_vs_cascade.JPG" width="70%">
-<figcaption>Comparison between one-shot and cascade optimization performance.</figcaption>
+<figcaption style="text-align:center;">Comparison between one-shot and cascade optimization performance.</figcaption>
 </p>

 The results show that **one-shot optimization** achieves a better global optimum.
 By optimizing all controller parameters simultaneously, this approach is able to account for the **coupling effects between the robot joints**, leading to lower overall tracking errors.
 The **cascade approach**, on the other hand, decomposes the tuning problem into smaller sequential optimizations.
 This makes the procedure **more stable and easier to manage**, and reduces the dimensionality of each optimization step.
 However, since the coupling between joints is only partially captured, the final solution is generally **less optimal** than the one obtained with the one-shot strategy.